-- 20. (1) When military assessors have to be appointed in terms of this Act, the Director: Military Judges, or an officer referred to in section 13(2)(u) appointed by him or her for that purpose, shall appoint, subject to section 30(24)(a)(ii), two assessors from the register of military assessors maintained by the local representative of the Adjudant 5 General. - (2) When the assessors contemplated in subsection(1) are appointed, the person who does the appointment shall take into account- - (a) the military, cultural and social environment of the accused; - (b) the educational background of the accused; and - (c) the nature and seriousness of the offence in respect of which the accused is to stand trial. - (3) Each register of military assessors contemplated in subsection(1) shall consist of the names and particulars of- - (a) appropriately qualified officers: and
+- 20. (1) When military assessors have to be appointed in terms of this Act, the Director: Military Judges, or an officer referred to in section 13(2)(a) appointed by him or her for that purpose, shall appoint, subject to section 30(24)(a)(ii), two assessors from the register of military assessors maintained by the local representative of the Adjudant General. - (2) When the assessors contemplated in subsection (1) are appointed, the person who does the appointment shall take into account- - (a) the military, cultural and social environment of the accused; - (b) the educational background of the accused; and - (c) the nature and seriousness of the offence in respect of which the accused is to stand trial. - (3) Each register of military assessors contemplated in subsection (1) shall consist of the names and particulars of- - (a) appropriately qualified officers; and who can be made available for such duty.